George P. Taylor

+Lieutenant General George Peach Taylor Jr. USAF (Ret.) (born 1953) was the 18th Surgeon General of the United States Air Force, Headquarters U.S. Air Force, Washington, D.C.

+Life and career

 General Taylor was born in Birmingham, Alabama and graduated from Rice University with degrees in physics and Russian language.
 He was commissioned a second lieutenant in the Air Force Reserve through the Health Professions Scholarship Program.
 Following his graduation from Baylor College of Medicine in Houston, Texas, and subsequent internship in Greenville, South Carolina, General Taylor entered active duty in 1979.

 General Taylor was a chief flight surgeon and board certified in aerospace medicine by the American Board of Preventive Medicine.
 He served as a flight surgeon in a series of flight test and fighter assignments and was the commander of the Air Force hospital at Hill Air Force Base, Utah.
 General Taylor was the Command Surgeon with U.S. Air Forces in Europe at Ramstein Air Base, Germany, where he served as the TRICARE Regional Director for Europe for one year.
 In addition, he was the Air Force Surgeon during operations Allied Force and Shining Hope in the Balkans.
 He served as the Command Surgeon for Air Combat Command where he molded the Air Force medical support for the response to the attacks of September 11, 2001, and for Operation Noble Eagle and Operation Enduring Freedom.
 General Taylor chaired the medical portion of the 2005 Base Realignment and Closure process, which resulted in the creation of a new Walter Reed National Military Medical Center, a new San Antonio military medical system, a joint medical education and training complex, and joint biomedical research centers.

+From September 7, 2010 – December 22, 2010 he served as the acting Assistant Secretary of Defense for Health Affairs under Obama.